The Road

 Ace walked another few paces.
 "You would have talked yourself out of it.
 Before you could feel it."

-After another stretch of road: “Your mother felt things before she understood them, too.
-You’re not all that different.”
+After another stretch of road Ace spoke again, quieter this time: "Your mother felt things before she understood them, too.
+You're not all that different from her."

 Ahead, Thuse had slowed.
 When Kai and Ace drew level, he fell into step beside her.